 Overcome the shame connected with the physiology of another person.
 Help your patient overcome that shame as well.
 It is a very difficult and delicate subject matter.
 Regardless whether you aid everyday hygiene, or you carry out the whole hygiene routine, remember how embarrassing it is to show oneself in the nude to other people, especially when the body is not at its best.
 Be gentle with what you say and do.

-Be emphatic – imagine what a person you look after feels and try to understand it.
+Be empathic – imagine what a person you look after feels and try to understand it.
 Try to imagine how you would feel in such circumstances, and think how to create positive feelings about the situation.
-Observe and listen to the person you are looking after – every person requires different approach – try to provide your loved one with what he or she exactly needs.
+Observe and listen to the person you are looking after – every person requires a different approach – try to provide your loved one with what he or she exactly needs.

 Never exploit the advantage you have over the person you look after.
 Remember that often it is already embarrassing, or uncomfortable for that person, to be dependent on someone.
 Use your strength to your loved one’s advantage – motivate and transmit positive energy.